Disney’s Coronado Springs Resort Review

 You should be able to find almost anything you need.

-Toward the back of the store, there are pantry items and other staples.
+Toward the back of the store, pantry items and other staples are available.

-There is a refrigerated case with anything from bottled water to milk and soda.
+A refrigerated case is available with anything from bottled water to milk and soda.

-Hopefully, you enjoyed this Coronado Springs Resort review.
-Coronado Springs will always be my favorite of Disney’s moderate resort hotels.
+I hope you enjoyed this Coronado Springs Resort Review.
+This resort will always be my favorite of Disney’s moderate resort hotels.

 - Disney’s Caribbean Beach Resort Review